Rybo713/Hakku/README.md

   1) Go to Releases and download the latest version.
   2) Open terminal and type in `sudo chmod +x "location of HackTool"`
   3) Run script using `sudo "location of HackTool"`

+  #### For Tweaks Extension:
+  1) Go to Releases and download the latest version.
+  2) Put both HackTool and Tweaks into the same folder.
+  4) Open terminal and type in `sudo chmod +x "location of Tweaks"`
+  3) Run HackTool script using `sudo "location of HackTool"`
+  4) Press 3 to go to Tweak Extension

 ## Credits
 Ryan Wong